Travel Abroad Testimonials

 Salzburg Summer 2019

-This summer’s study abroad experience really opened my eyes to other cultures and travelling.
+This summer’s study abroad experience really opened my eyes to other cultures and traveling.
 When Jeff said it changes your life, it really does in so many ways.
 Being able to study abroad in such a beautiful country was by far the best life experience i have ever had. the pictures and videos he sends don't do it justice, everything you will experience is so amazing, and so beautiful - it truly is a perfect country.
 While you are there, take the time to soak up every single part of it because before you know it, you’ll be back on us soil and its so sad.
-I didn't know really anybody going into it, but i ended up making a group of friends who are some of my closest yet, we have a gc and text everyday and all hangout allllll the time!
+I didn't know really anybody going into it, but I ended up making a group of friends who are some of my closest yet, we have a group chat and text everyday and all hangout all the time!
 Take tons of pictures, everything you want to remember, branch out of your comfort zone and try new foods (for me it was any dessert I could get my hands on), talk to locals- no seriously! it is so cool to talk to people and get to know people over there, and take any opportunity you have to do something really cool or something that we don't have.
 Austria is a country full of things to do and see and i wish i could have seen all of it.
 This experience really has changed my life and made me want to travel whenever I can; I'm going to Australia next summer with Jeff!
 Soak up and enjoy every last part of the trip, although 3 weeks seems like a long time to be gone, it goes way to fast.
 Next thing you know we’re waiting on the bus to take us to the airport to start the journey home ): I can’t thank Jeff enough for this experience and this opportunity and I cant wait till the day I get to go back!

 - Maddy Hall